midi1996/P50-opencore-hackintosh/README.md

 1. Remove the battery and power
 2. Remove the back cover
    * The screws stay retained in the cover
-3. You will find 3 screw holes for the keyboard, THEY ARE LONG
+3. You will find 3 screw holes for the keyboard, THEY ARE LONG and they are labeled with a keyboard icon.
-4. Open back the laptop screen and slide the keyboard towards the screen (DO NOT LIFT)
+4. Open back the laptop screen and slide the keyboard towards the screen (DO NOT LIFT, just push it)
 5. The keyboard will loosen up on bottom, you can lift it **GENTLY** from the bottom (aka the tracepoint buttons area)
 6. Disconnect the TrackPoint and Keyboard ribbons (BE CAREFUL!
 THEY VERY FRAGILE)
 7. You have now access to the extra 2 RAM slots and WWAN and WLAN slots.